cerebralnomad/recipe_scribe_testing/README.md

 Have also added a configuration option to start the program full screen if desired.
 Realized this was helpful after moving to a dev machine with a smaller screen.

+### Update

+Search function is completely incorporated.

+The program now automatically restarts when changing some of the configuration options so they take effect immediately without having to manually exit and restart.

+Changed the button colors to match the selected theme.

+Need to test as is on a machine running python3.6 then add the program icon and test again
+After adding the icon to the previous version the program would only run if python 3.10 was installed.
+Not sure if it was caused by the way I coded it or by pyinstaller.